ec500-software-engineering/project-02-e-commerce-search-advertising-system/web-crawler/README.md

 File Path Settings:
 args[0] is file path for rawQuery.txt,
-args[1] is file path for adsData,
+args[1] is file path for adsDataFile,
 ards[2] is file path for proxylist.csv,
-args[3] is file path for logfile.
+args[3] is file path for logFile.

 proxylist: